GED Math Study Guide: Algebra

 Setting up the equation:

-This should be at least $300.
-Therefore, the inequality involved is greater than or equal to.
+This needs to make at least $300 for Jose.
+Therefore, the inequality involved is “greater than or equal to.”

-Jose must work 15 or more hours to save $300 or more.
+Jose must work 15 or more hours to earn $300 or more.

 A quadratic equation is typically written as: